UPDATE: What Is Low Latency, and Who Needs It?

-Here's a dirty secret: when it comes to media, live rarely means live.
-Say you're at home watching a live-streamed concert and you see an overexcited audience member jump onstage; the audience at the concert venue saw that happen at least 30 seconds before you did.
-That's because it takes time to pass chunks of data from one place to another.
-That delay between when a camera captures video and when the video is displayed is latency.
+Here's a dirty secret: When it comes to streaming media, it’s rare that “live” actually means live.
+Say you're at home watching a live-streamed concert, and you see an overly excited audience member jump onstage.
+The audience at the concert venue saw that happen at least 30 seconds before you did.

 What Is Low Latency?